 Peirce College has authorized the National Student Clearinghouse (NSC) to provide transcript ordering via the Web.
 Transcript orders will be transmitted electronically to Peirce College from NSC and will be processed by the Office of the Registrar.
+Peirce College official paper transcripts will be sent via standard delivery.
+Official electronic transcripts are converted into a PDF document and delivered to the recipient using the Clearinghouse GlobalSign certificate or Electronic Transcript Exchange.
+E-transcripts are available only for students entering the College after 1991.
 Peirce College will not fax or email official transcripts under any circumstances.
 The College will not accept requests made by telephone, fax, or electronic mail.

 Transcripts are released only with the written permission of the student.
 All financial obligations must be met in order to receive an official transcript.
 If there are outstanding financial obligations on a student's record, Peirce will only forward an unofficial transcript until payment has been made.
 The student will be notified if a financial hold exists.
 Students can order official transcripts using any major credit card; the credit card will only be charged after the transcript has been sent.
 The fee per transcript ordered is \$5.00.
 Transcripts can be ordered from Peirce College under the Transcripts Requests portlet on the home page of https://my.peirce.edu.